cieslarmichal/show-sync/README.md

 **End the streaming debate.
 Start watching together.**

 ShowSync is an intelligent TV series recommendation platform that eliminates the frustration of group decision-making.
-Using advanced AI analysis, it discovers the perfect shows that match everyone's taste—turning hours of scrolling and debating into minutes of confident choices.
+Using advanced AI analysis, it discovers the perfect shows that match everyone's taste.

 ## Table of Contents